zwiebert/tronferno-mcu/README.md

   $ make esp8266-flash

 * optional: configure your private data if not already done above.
-  * connect a serial terminal 115200-8-N-1 with local echo enabled
+  * connect a serial terminal 115200-8-N-1 with local echo enabled:

     $ gtkterm --port /dev/ttyUSB0 --speed 115200 --echo

-  * type your commands in the terminal. ca command line ends with a semicolon (;)
+  * type your commands in the terminal. ca command line ends with a semicolon (;):

       help;